saud-learning-services/canvas-get-rubric-scores/README.md

 API_INSTANCE = 'yourInstanceHere'
 ```

-Your .env file should be in this project folder
+Your .env file should be in this project folder:

 <img width="540" alt="image" src="https://user-images.githubusercontent.com/22600917/172930834-c160322e-b583-4a08-a06c-1074360f17f8.png">

 a.
 Set your token to the `API_TOKEN` field in the `.env` file (replace "yourTokenHere")